insanexyz/jekyll-blog/_posts/10-setup-hugo-obsidian-git-blog-pipeline-in-arch-linux/2025-07-27-setup-hugo-obsidian-git-blog-pipeline-in-arch-linux.md

 The guide is here: [https://hugo.insanelogs.xyz/posts/hugo-pipeline/](https://hugo.insanelogs.xyz/posts/hugo-pipeline/)

-I made a test Hugo website myself using the same guide.
-So I decided to put the guide in the test Hugo website too.
+I made a test Hugo website myself and then wrote a guide for the steps I did.
+And, I decided to put the guide in the test Hugo website itself.

 🦖